-Upon arrival for the Before-School Youth Development programs or Camp (including bus stops to and from programming) the guardian or authorized person must:
+Upon arrival for the program the guardian or authorized person must:

 - Accompany their child into the program.
-A Y staff member must be present when you drop your child off for Youth Development programs (including bus stops to and from programming); do not leave your child if a Y staff member is not present.
-We cannot be held responsible for your child if we are uncertain of their presence. - Sign the child into the YMCA program.
+A YMCA staff member must be present when you drop your child off for Youth Development programs; do not leave your child if a YMCA staff member is not present.
+We cannot be held responsible for your child if we are uncertain of his/her presence. - · Sign the child into the YMCA program. - Child MUST be dropped off prior to 9 am unless staff are notified in advance.